KBUL (AM)

-KBUL (970 kHz) is an American conservative news/talk AM radio station that broadcasts in the Billings Metro Area of the U.S. state of Montana.
-The station features the following radio personalities: Dan Bongino, Sean Hannity, Glenn Beck, Coast to Coast AM with George Noory, and Billings Morning News.
-KBUL AM was simulcasting sister station KCTR-FM until September 2001 and most recently simulcasting sister station KCHH until August 2022.
+KBUL (970 kHz) is an American news/talk AM radio station that broadcasts in the Billings Metro Area of the U.S. state of Montana.
+The station carries a news/talk format.
+The station covers about 76 miles in all directions during the day, and has a large coverage area north and south of Billings at night.

+History

+KBUL signed on the air in March 1951 as KOOK.
+Its transmitter was located about two miles southwest of the Billings City limits.
+The station's construction permit dates to February 1947.
+The studios were located at 28th street and 1st Avenue in Billings.
+KOOK was owned by Mattco Inc, and later The Montana Network.
+The station signed on with 5,000 watts using a directional pattern, which it continues to this day.

+From 1985 to 1988, the station was known as KBIT.
+It used the call sign KCTR from 1988 through 1994.
+From 1994 through 1998, the station was known as KDWG.

+For much of its life, the station carried Top 40, and later, a country music format.
+KBUL simulcast on sister station KCTR-FM until September 2001.
+On September 10, 2001, the station changed calls to KBUL, standing for "Bulletin" radio, with an all news format.
+KBUL simulcast sister station KCHH until August 2022.

+In the mid-2000s, the station carried MSU Billings Yellow Jacket Baseball games.

 On August 15, 2022, KBUL rebranded as "News Talk 103.3FM 970AM" and split from simulcasting with KCHH.

 Ownership

 In October 2007, a deal was reached for KBUL to be acquired by GAP Broadcasting II LLC (Samuel Weller, president) from Clear Channel Communications as part of a 57 station deal with a total reported sale price of $74.78 million.
 What eventually became GapWest Broadcasting was folded into Townsquare Media on August 13, 2010.